 The need for security among religious terrorists can acquire a sacred connotation in this way.
-In relating to their fellow Moslems, they may see themselves as consecrated holy men, an ‘inner circle’, moving among a spiritless herd of sheep, if they relate to them at all.
+In relating to their fellow Muslims, they may see themselves as consecrated holy men, an ‘inner circle’, moving among a spiritless herd of sheep, if they relate to them at all.

 WEEKLY CHURCH ATTENDANCE